-For art lovers, you will also find art galleries at Robertson Quay including the Ancient Civilizations Museum, Victoria Theatre and the Concert Hall.
-Free paper-art installations and printing is available at the Singapore Tyler-Print Institute.
+For art lovers, you will also find art galleries at Robertson Quay including the Asian Civilizations Museum, Victoria Theatre and the Concert Hall.
+Free paper-art installations and printing are available at the Singapore Tyler-Print Institute.

 For those of you who are theatre fanatics, TheatreWorks is very close at hand and so is The Singapore Repertory Theatre.
 These are Singapore’s most dynamic theatrical companies that are well known for re-creating classic plays by William Shakespeare and other classic playwrights.